kottans/frontend/README.md

 This course will contain basics of frontend, HTML, CSS, JS, and some frontend frameworks.

-We plan to decrease the amount of lectures in favor of collective discussion, team projects & collective work.
+We plan to decrease the amount of lectures in favor of collective discussions, team projects & collective work.
 And give all power & responsibility to students.
-(You can use this materials for your own eductation.)
+(You can use these materials for self-eductation too.)

+#### Admission

+Admission for the course is open until enough applicants have successfully completed the tasks (30 students approximately).
+Which means, that completing the tasks faster increases your chances to get into the course.

 #### In the process of completing test tasks kottans will learn:

 1. Git, github basics, writing good commit messages
 2. Linux, command line basics, network basics
-3. HTML, CSS, JS basics
+3. HTML, CSS
 4. JS basics
 5. Build a bunch of test projects
 6. Have fun together

 #### Syllabus:

-0. Git, Github
+0. Git, GitHub
 1. HTML, CSS
 2. JavaScript
 3. Bootstrap